Jon-Becker/research/papers/diving-into-decompilation/README.md

   ### Recursively Analyze Child Branches

   The final step of branch analysis is to analyze the child branches of each `VMTrace`.
-Once all branches are analyzed, the logic of the contract should be fully extracted and is ready for post-processing.
+Once all branches are analyzed, the logic of the contract should be fully extracted and ready for post-processing.

-  ## Post-Processing
+# 0x05.
+Post-Processing

   The final step of decompiling is post-processing.
 This step is responsible for cleaning up the decompiled code and making it more readable.
 It's also responsible for assigning readable names to variables, as well as resolving function, event, and error selectors.

   ### Resolving Selectors

   The first step of post-processing is to resolve selectors for functions, errors, and events.
-This is done by using Samczsun's [Ethereum Signature Database](https://sig.eth.samczsun.com/) API to resolve the selectors, and find their matching signatures.
+This is done by using Samczsun's [Ethereum Signature Database](https://sig.eth.samczsun.com/) API to resolve the selectors and find their matching signatures.
 Once we have a list of potential signatures for each selector, we check if they match the arguments of the function, event, or error.
 If they do, we replace the selector with the signature.

   For example, the following selector: